Coledunsby/CDCodabarView/README.md

 1. Copy the CDCodabarView folder into your project.
 2. Drag a UIView into your storyboard.
-3. Change the class of the UIView to CDCodabarView.
+3. Change the class of the UIView to `CDCodabarView`.
 4. Customize your barcode using the inspector.

 ![alt tag](https://github.com/Coledunsby/CDCodabarView/blob/master/Images/Storyboard.png)